QuynhChen/QuynhChen.github.io/blog/c1-chefs-kitchen.md

 The way I see it: I may be late.
 I may be slow, but I have not. not. not. fallen out of integrity with DBC.
 According to Shereef's ideology: To stop trying is to fall out of integrity; To not pick up that knife and cook is falling out of integrity; To not love what I do but settling anyway is falling out of integrity.

 DBC may not say it but Shereef's video says it.
-You don't have to be the brightest or most experienced.You just gotta keep trying to contribute and effect change.
+You don't have to be the brightest or most experienced.
+Just keep trying to contribute and effect change.

 HOW WOULD I ENGAGE?